OXYGEN INJECTION OF WORT

 Their recommendation for the home brewer with a 5 gallon batch is 1 liter per minute of pure O2 for one minute through a 0.5 micron sintered air stone.
 Exceeding the recommended 8 – 10 ppm results in a somewhat quicker ferment for the first few days but the terminal gravity does not change.
 Under saturation of the wort results in a terminal gravity of a full degree Plato higher than properly aerated wort and it usually takes longer to get there.

 Early on in my brewing, I started out with shaking and splashing the cooled wort.
 I upgraded to an aquarium pump & filter with an air stone.
-It definitely improved my brewing but I couldn’t seem to keep the air stone from clogging (yes, I did all the stuff everyone preaches like boiling the sintered stone and not touching it with bare fingers).
+It definitely improved my brewing but I couldn’t seem to keep the air stone from clogging (yes, I did all the stuff everyone preaches like boiling the sintered stone, not touching it with bare fingers, etc.).
 At the Brew Offs I saw O2 injection in action and really liked the idea.
 Due to the generosity of a friend, I got an oxygen cylinder and regulator.
 I now use the White Labs recommendation of 1 liter of O2 per minute for 1 minute.
 Of course this is in conjunction with a stir plate generated starter.

 If you are interested in upgrading your equipment to include this technique, you might think about hitting a few yard sales.
 Somebody’s Grandma or Grandpa may have passed away recently and their O2 equipment may be there and gotten for a very reasonable price.
 All you need after that is an air stone on a wand and perhaps a change of plastic tubing.
 This equipment can come in the form of an O2 tank or an Oxygen generator.
 In any case, O2 injection is the best and easiest way I’ve found for this very important step.